strickyak/coco-shelf/README.md

 # ---- Do the build ----
 git clone https://github.com/strickyak/coco-shelf.git
 cd coco-shelf/
-make ANON=1 all
+make ANON=1 MIRROR=1 all
 ```

 (If you don't have an account on github and that ssh key in your
 ssh-agent, add `ANON=1`  to the `make` command line, and it will
-clone github repos anonymously, instead of using your account.)
+clone github repos anonymously, instead of using your account.
+Add `MIRROR=1` to fetch from a faster internet site.)

 ## For MacOS